01 of 03

 Dumbo the Flying Elephant Ride at Disneyland California

-Sixteen Dumbo-shaped cars move up and down as the riders control how high they fly with the push of a lever.
-When you take off, it's like that moment at the end of the film when Dumbo spreads his ears and - omigosh can you believe it - flies.
+Sixteen elephant-shaped cars move up and down while going in a circle.
+Riders control how high they fly with the push of a lever.
+When you take off, it's like that moment at the end of the film when Dumbo spreads his ears and — seven can you believe it — flies.

 What You Need to Know About Dumbo